 WordPress is an extremely

-popular, and free, open source system, which allows you to create a website or
+popular free open source system, which allows you to create a Website or

 blog within minutes.